atomicron/FitBud/README.md

 # FitBud
-Spaghetti code.
-See at your own risk!
+May contain spaghetti code.
+View at your own risk!

 Still in development, may crash unexpectedly